 Under the Licensing Act 2003, any individual may apply for a personal licence whether or not they are currently employed or have business interests associated with the use of a premises licence.
 Applications for a personal licence must be made to the Local Authority in the area where they reside.

+Anyone who holds a personal licence due for renewal before June 2015 should read this very important update from the Government regarding changes to the licence renewal process.
 A personal licence authorises the individual to supply alcohol or authorise the sale of alcohol in accordance with a premises licence.
 Personal licences are valid for 10 years, and are ‘portable’ between premises.

 You can apply for a personal licence at any time providing you are 18 or over.

 Applicants will need to complete an ‘Application for a personal licence’ and include the following:

 - Enclose a relevant licensing qualification (see below);